gimphammer/fastfind/README.md

 ![image-20240610203619327](readme.pic/image-20240610203619327.png)

-`gvi` is one of aliased `grep` commands I used, Here are some aliases I used frequently:
+`gvi` is one of aliased `grep` commands I used.
+Here are some aliases I used frequently:

 ```bash
 alias gp='grep '